-In addition, the Corporation has adopted a majority voting policy that requires any nominee for director to tender his or her offer of resignation in the event such nominee receives a greater number of "withheld" votes than "for" votes in an election in which the number of nominees for election is equal to the number of directors to be elected as set out in the management proxy circular for the particular meeting.
-Upon receipt of such an offer of resignation, the governance and nominating committee of the Board shall consider the offer of resignation and make a recommendation to the Board.
+In addition, the Corporation has adopted a majority voting policy that requires any nominee for director to tender his or her offer of resignation in the event such nominee receives a greater number of "withheld" votes than "for" votes in an election in which the number of nominees for election is equal to the number of directors to be elected as set out in the management information circular for the particular meeting.
+Upon receipt of such an offer of resignation, the Governance and Nominating Committee of the Board (the "GNC") shall consider the offer of resignation and make a recommendation to the Board.
+In compliance with the requirements of the Toronto Stock Exchange (the "TSX"), the recommendation of the GNC to the Board would be that the Board should accept such offer of resignation, and the Board would be expected to follow such recommendation, absent exceptional circumstances.
 The Board will then decide whether to accept or reject the offer of resignation.
 Shareholders should note that, as a result of the majority voting policy, a "withhold" vote is effectively the same as a vote against a director nominee in an uncontested election.

-An audit committee was first appointed by the Board on May 18, 2004 (the "Audit Committee"), a compensation committee was first appointed by the Board on December 2, 2004 (the "Compensation Committee"), and a governance and nominating committee was first appointed by the Board on February 23, 2011 (the "Governance and Nominating Committee").
+An audit committee was first appointed by the Board on May 18, 2004 (the "Audit Committee"), a compensation committee was first appointed by the Board on December 2, 2004 (the "Compensation Committee"), and the GNC was first appointed by the Board on February 23, 2011.